-Instagram and TikTok dominate short-form video.
-Both have shopping features, ad systems, and creator tools.
-Both are fighting for the same attention.
-So if you only have time for one, which one should your business pick?
+Instagram and TikTok both dominate short-form video, both have shopping and ad systems, and both want the same attention.
+If you only have time for one, which should your business pick?

-The honest answer depends on your audience, your price point, and the kind of content you can sustainably produce.
-This guide pulls together public data from Pew Research, Sprout Social, Hootsuite, Buffer, Meta, and TikTok's own published documentation so you can decide based on something other than vibes.
-If you want a third short-video platform in the comparison, see YouTube Shorts vs TikTok vs Reels.
-For deeper play-by-platform guides, see Instagram for small business and TikTok for business beginners.
+The answer comes down to three things: where your buyers actually are, what you sell and at what price, and the kind of content you can keep making week after week.
+This guide pulls public data from Pew Research, Sprout Social, Hootsuite, Buffer, Meta, and TikTok's own documentation so you can decide on numbers instead of vibes.
+Want a third platform in the mix?
+See YouTube Shorts vs TikTok vs Reels.
+For per-platform depth, see Instagram for small business and TikTok for business beginners.

 Audience demographics: who's actually on each platform